jd28/rollnw/lib/nw/render/docs/gltf.md

 - `nw::render::gltf::import_gltf_render_model_from_asset(path, desc)` decodes
   through `ModelAsset`, uploads geometry and textures, and returns a `RenderModel`.
-- `nw::render::gltf::import_gltf(path, desc)` is the older direct importer kept for focused importer tests, not for viewer or mudl preview routing.

-The viewer and mudl preview path is `ModelAsset -> RenderModel`; there is no runtime glTF preview switch.
+All glTF conversion uses `ModelAsset -> RenderModel`; there is no direct GPU importer or runtime path switch.

 ## Data Flow